-On 19 April citizens of Donbas met the Resurrection of Christ (Easter), which is the most important and solemn Christian celebration.
-Easter, taking place in different time every year, is the gala memory of the Resurrection of God on the 3rd day after His suffering and death.
+On 19 April citizens of Donbas met the Resurrection (Easter), which is the most important and solemn Christian celebration.
+Easter, taking place in different time every year, is the gala memory of the Resurrection on the 3rd day after His suffering and death.
 The modern name of the day of the week Sunday specifically is originated from Easter.
-Despite the restrictions, which are connected with the imposition of quarantine because of the pandemic of the coronavirus COVID-19, citizens of the Republic were able to participate in sanctifying holiday paskhas and to spend this glorious day with relatives and loved ones.
+Despite the restrictions, which are connected with the imposition of quarantine because of the COVID-19 coronovirus pandemic, citizens of the Republic were able to participate in sanctifying holiday paskhas and to spend this glorious day with relatives and loved ones.

 Unfortunately, as a consequence of the quarantine measures, Easter holidays were without mass and solemn events, as a result of a range of serious reasons.

 On 23 April, in the Donetsk People’s Republic, the first case with death because of the coronavirus was confirmed.
 At the moment, there are 67 registered cases of the infections of COVID-19 in the DPR.
 The State introduced the restricted and prophylactic measures, aimed at the protection of the population from a new virus to prevent the coronavirus infection.

 Thus, we call inhabitants of Donbas to demonstrate their citizenship in a difficult time for everyone and actively donate blood for needy people.
 It is necessary to help and treat both people with the coronavirus and thousands of others, who are needed in an urgent blood transfusion.
 Your responsiveness can save their lives.